CHI (Qi) or PRANA is a form of energy, which in our body comes from several sources.

 == China ==

 The undeveloped person gets CHI mainly through the food as Gu-Qi and by the breath.
-He transforms body - related forces such as the Prana - Kundalaini and sexual energy into vital energy.
+He transforms body - related forces such as the Prana - Kundalaini and his sexual energies into vital energy.
 Therefore, the many types of breathing are understandable for beginners.